 Android is now installed on your virtual disk.
 However trying the first options gives you a black screen and all the other “Debug” options give you a screen with text scrolling by that all stops at “USB video class driver”

-Now let it boot and while it seems to hang at the end, if you press “return” you will get a prompt.
+Let it boot.
+Android might appear to hang at the end, but if you press “return” then you will get a prompt.

 At the prompt do the following

 Now remount the partition so you can make changes:

 Then edit the default menu file for grub in vi:

 Use the cursor keys to navigate to the first line that has “kernel” at the front.
 Press “Shift+a” to move the cursor behind “/android-9.0-r1” then press space and add: